-As with bullets, you can choose from multiple templates or choose what you want your list to look like.
-If you need a list with several levels, each entry with the tab key is not only indented, but also automatically reduced by one list level.
+As with bullets, you can choose from multiple templates or choose yourself .
+If you need a list with several levels, you can indet each line with the Tab Key, which also automatically reduces each line by one level.

-You can easily create tables in Word by clicking the Table button under the Insert tab.
+You can easily create tables in Word by clicking the Table button on the Insert Tab.
 You can use the mouse to determine how many rows and columns you want the table to contain.

-You can change the details of a table that has already been inserted by using the Table Properties window.
-To do this, select the table, then click on the right, and select Table Properties from the context menu.
+You can change the properties of a table that has already been inserted by using the Table Properties window.
+To do this, select the table, then right-clicking it, and select Table Properties from the context menu.

-The drop-down menu to insert formulas into a Word document can also be found in the Insert tab, along with the button to insert icons.
+The drop-down menu for inserting equations into a Word document can also be found in the Insert tab, along with the button to insert symbols.

-Instead, click the Insert New Formula option, a formula input field appears in the body text instead of your cursor, and the formula tools open in the menu bar.
-This allows you to enter and nest almost any complex formulas.
+If you click the Insert New Equation option instead, a window, where you can insert an equation will appear in the main text, where your cursor was positioned, and the equation tools are opened in the menu bar.
+This allows you to enter and combine almost any complex equations.

 You don’t have to insert page numbers manually in Word.
 There is an automatic function that inserts the correct page number on each of your pages.

-To do this, go to Page Number in the Insert tab and open the drop-down menu.
-Select where to insert the page number.
+To do this, select Page Number on the Insert tab and open the drop-down menu.
+Choose the location of the page number.
 You can also format the page numbers and, for example, select the format you want.
-For publication at GRIN, we recommend the end-of-page and center option.
+For a publication at GRIN, we recommend choosing Bottom of Page and the center-position.

 Do you want the page number format to change from a specific page or to start counting again?

-Simply insert a section change.
-This function can be found in the Layout > Breaks tab (Section Break Next Page).
+Simply insert a section change, which can be found in the Layout > Breaks tab (Section Breaks > Next Page).

-To make changes to the text possible afterwards, it is best to use automatic footnotes or endnotes.
-Thus, the footnote always remains on the same page as the quoted digit and the numbering of the footnotes is also updated automatically.
+If you want to be able to change the text afterwards, we recommend using automatic footnotes or endnotes.
+Thus, the footnote always remains on the same page as the quoted paragraph and the numbering of the footnotes is also updated automatically.

-To set automatic footnotes or endnotes in Word, you must first position the cursor where you want it in the text.
-Then go to the References tab.
-There you will find the Insert Footnote or Insert Endnote buttons, which you use to insert the corresponding.
-After clicking the button, the cursor jumps directly into the footnote or endnote field, where you can type your annotation text or literature reference.
+To use automatic footnotes or endnotes in Word, you must first position the cursor where you want the footnote to appear in the text.
+Then, go to the References Tab, where you will find the Insert Footnote or Insert Endnote buttons.
+After clicking the one of the buttons, the cursor directly jumps into the footnote or endnote field, where you can add your annotation or reference.

-With an automatic table of contents, Word transfers all existing chapters to a clear directory.
-You can also update the directory at any time to see the correct page numbers.
+With an automatic table of contents, Word transfers all existing chapters into a clear list.
+You can also update the table of contents at any time to display the correct page numbers.

-The only requirement for an automatic table of contents is that the headings in the Styles Heading 1 through Heading 9 are formatted.
-You can find the styles in the Start tab and you can also visually customize them there.
+The only requirement for an automatic table of contents is that the headings are formatted in one of the styles Heading 1 – Heading 9.
+You can find the styles on the Home Tab and you can also customize them there.

-If all headings are correctly labeled, go to the References tab and click on the Table of Contents button.
-Here you can select one of the built-in directories and use the Custom Table of Contents button below to determine the look you want.
+If you labeled all headings correctly, go to the References Tab and click on the Table of Contents button.
+Here you can select one of the lists and you can click the Custom Table of Contents button below to choose the look you want.

-Word’s pre-built table of contents only extends to the 3rd heading level—if you want to display additional layers in the table of contents, you can set this in a custom directory.
+Word’s pre-saved tables of contents only include headings up until the 3rd heading level.
+If you want to display more levels in the table of contents, you can make a customized list.

-To automatically label and number figures, tables, or charts, right-click the object and select Insert Label from the context menu.
+To automatically label and number images, tables, or charts, right-click the object and select Insert Caption from the options.

-In the following window, you can preview what the label will look like.
-You can choose from the existing labels such as Table, Tab, Figure, or Fig., and specify the location of the label.
+In the Caption Box, there will be a preview of what the label will look like.
+You can choose from the existing labels such as Figure, Equation, or Table, and set the location of the label.

-Automatic table and table tables contain all the tables or illustrations that you used in your work.
+Automatic tables of figures contain all the tables or images that you used in your work.
 You can also automatically update the page numbers at any time.

-To create an automatic directory for images, tables, or charts in Word, there is a requirement: The corresponding objects must be automatically labeled.
-If this requirement is met, the rest is quite simple: go to the References tab and click on the Insert Table of Figures button.
+To create an automatic table of figures for images, tables, or charts in Word, there is a requirement: The corresponding objects must have an automatic caption.
+If all your figures have captions, the rest is quite simple: go to the References tab and click Insert Table of Figures.

 Attention for long directory entries: If you have used a label that contains .B also the source of an image, it will be transferred completely to the directory.
 You can move the source under the image and outside the actual label to a separate paragraph so that this part is not transferred to the directory.

-Automatic headers and footers are inserted identically on each page.
+You can insert headers and footers on each page automatically.
 If you need to correct something, the change will be implemented for all pages.

-The function to insert automatic headers, footers and page numbers can be found in the Insert tab.
-Click on the appropriate drop-down menu and select the layout you want.
-The most useful template is the Blank (Three Columns) template, because it gives you the most room for manoeuvre.
+The function to insert automatic headers, footers and page numbers can be found on the Insert Tab.
+Click the specific drop-down menu and select the layout you want.
+The most useful template is the Blank (Three Columns) template, because it gives you the most room for changes.
 You can easily delete unnecessary fields.

-The First Page Different option also allows you to set a separate header and footer for each first page of a section (e.B. the cover page).
+With the option Different First Page you can make a separate header and footer for each first page of a section (e.g. for the cover page).

-You can completely leave the management of your literature and quotes to Word.
-This gives you source information and a bibliography that automatically adapts to citation standards such as MLA, Chicago Manual of Style, APA or IEEE by selecting a style.
-To insert a source reference, click the Insert Quote button in the References tab.
+You can make Word manage your literature and quotes.
+It can create quotations and a bibliography which automatically adapts to citation styles such as MLA, Chicago Manual of Style, APA or IEEE.
+To insert a reference, click the Insert Citation button on the References Tab.